geetimaRai/hangmanAPI/README.md

 occur in the word, the endpoint displays the number of attempts the user has remaining.
 Each game can be retrieved or played by using the path parameter `urlsafe_game_key`.

+##Score Keeping:
+Each player has a win_ratio field, which is the ratio of the total number of games the user has won so far to the total number of games the user has played.
+A player with a higher win_ratio is ranked above a player with a lower win_ratio.
+In case 2 players have the same win_ratio, the player with fewer games played wins.

 ##How To Play:
 1. Visit the API Explorer - by default localhost:8080/_ah/api/explorer.
 2. Go to the `create_user` endpoint and add the user.